 ACCESS & AVAILABILITY

-This integration is available for purchase in Premier and Enterprise.
+This integration is available for purchase for Enterprise plans.
 To get started, please reach out to your Account Executive or Client Success Manager, or email email@example.com.

 When you pair Mavenlink with Slack, your team can see activity posts and up-to-the-minute information on Slack whenever projects or tasks are updated.
 This integration is customizable to meet your needs; just choose the Mavenlink updates you want to sent to any public or private channel in Slack.
 You can even send them to multiple channels simultaneously.
 Each Slack message is also sent with a hyperlink that sends you directly to the project or task in Mavenlink.

 Create your Slack integration with the following steps:

 - Create a custom field in Mavenlink

 - Set up the Mavenlink integration with Slack